nikivdev/myflow/readme.md

 #### [Linear](https://linear.app/) - Issue tracker

-- Love using it for working in teams on bigger projects.
+- Nice private project tracker.
+I like to use GitHub issues primarily for projects.

 ### Code